The Art of Building a High Performance Field Service Team

 Deloitte’s report clearly reveals the reason for this disconnection—most times, executives rank tangible elements (financial performance and compensation benefits) as the highest factor for culture-building, whereas employees rank intangible elements such as candid communication, recognition, and access to leadership as the highest.

 As is the case, field service leadership teams need to evaluate both factors in order to build a culture where field teams feel professionally secure and recognized.
 And where they could easily talk about their professional aspirations, accomplishments, and grievances with the leadership teams.
+Your team must feel that they are being encouraged to grow and that they are working in a flat structure, where they can express themselves freely.

 The first is to prevent knowledge/talent loss when the person of true expertise decides to leave the company.
 It could be done by creating a knowledge repository of processes involved in performing the most common and critical maintenance activities.
 Each document/video in the repository should contain vivid detail of the process, right from the diagnosis of the faults to determining the proper solution in text, image, video, and audio formats.